 PROJECT AREA--The project area for the Cultural Enhancement Fund is defined as Manhattan, south of Houston Street.

-In the fourth quarter of 2012, LMDC made corrections to drawdown and expenditure records to properly classify expenses .
 All Cultural Program & Events programs have been completed.
-This activity can be closed.
+This activity is closed.

 This Report Period Cumulative Actual Total / Expected

 Total Total

 of Businesses 0 0/8

 of Non-business Organizations 0 25/19